erikbaranowski/sandbox-postgres/README.md

-# sandbox-php7
+# sandbox-postgres11

 ## About

-This repository holds the configuration and instructions for hosting a php7 development sandbox.
+This repository holds the configuration and instructions for hosting a Postgres 11 development sandbox.

 Currently running Postgres 11 on CentOS 7.6